aajordan10/Comp-Science-Projects/README.md

 # Comp-Science-Projects
-Various projects assigned in class.
+These are just some projects I've done in my computer science class.
+I'm new to Github so this is just a start.